Jump To Section

 Both genders are reddish-brown, but the female colors are lighter.
 Females also have a light tan shield marking close to their heads.

-•Health Risks
+Health Risks

 Groundhog ticks usually aren’t carriers of Lyme disease but can transmit the Powassan virus.
 It’s a rare virus that can cause life-threatening encephalitis or brain infection.
 Being safe is much better than being sorry in the long run.

-3. Asian Longhorn Tick
+Asian Longhorn Tick

 Male and female longhorn ticks are reddish-brown, and the male bodies have a yellow edge.
 You’ll also notice that female markings are darker brown than males.

-•Health Risks
+Health Risks

-•Health Risks
+Health Risks

 It’s unusual for a moose tick to bite humans, but it can happen.
 They typically don’t harbor diseases but can cause skin irritation and anemia.
 Most risks are associated with wild and domestic animals.

-5. Lone Star Tick
+Lone Star Tick

 This notorious tick species represents serious health risks in New Jersey and most of the United States.
 Lone star ticks are aggressive biters and aren’t picky about what blood to steal.
 They greedily bite and feed from their unwilling hosts during each life stage.

 Lone stars are indigenous to North America but aren’t named after Texas.
-Their eponymous name comes from the white star pattern on the female’s back.
+Their name comes from the white star pattern on the female’s back.
 Also, egg-filled females often appear more prominent than other females and males.

-•Health Risks
+Health Risks

-The Lone Star tick is probably one of the most dreaded species because it’s a primary carrier of diseases.
+The lone star tick is probably one of the most dreaded species because it’s a primary carrier of diseases.
 If you’re bitten by one, you can have an allergic reaction and break out into a rash around the bite.
 The rash usually has the tale-tale shape of a bull’s eye.

 If this vicious bloodsucker has bitten you, consider getting medical attention.
-You can be infected with the alpha-gal syndrome that causes an allergy to eat red meat.
+You can be infected with the alpha-gal syndrome that causes an allergy to red meat.
 Those who develop alpha-gal are at risk for dangerous allergic reactions like anaphylactic shock.

-7. Brown Dog Tick
+Brown Dog Tick

 These familiar ticks have an elongated oval body, and both genders are dark brown.
 Since the females feed on blood more than the males, they are often slightly bigger.
 You’ll also see the lighter tan-colored shield markings behind their head.

-•Health Risks
+Health Risks

 It’s always wise to check your dogs’ and cats’ fur after they’ve been outside, especially in warmer months.
 Brown dog ticks carry several diseases that could jeopardize your pets’ life like Rocky Mountain spotted fever.
 Although these ticks don’t usually bite people, you’re still at risk.

-8. Eastern Blackleg Tick/Deer Tick
+Eastern Blackleg Tick/Deer Tick

 Adult males are usually dark brown or black with a gray ring across their abdomen.
 Females have solid black legs and a reddish-orange shield marking on their backs.

-•Health Risks
+Health Risks

 How to Avoid Tick Bites During Winter

 There’s never a time to let down your guard against tick bites.
-You never know when one of these bitsy vampires is going to bite.
-These are a few suggestions to keep you and your pets safe from their potentially hazardous bites.
+You don’t know when one of these bitsy vampires is going to latch on and learning that ticks live longer than many insects doesn’t make anyone feel any better.

 1. Use a Tick Repellant